Evaluating Out-of-Distribution Performance on Document Image Classifiers: Conclusion

 Analyzing model performance on out-of-distribution inputs is an important yet understudied problem, but is a hurdle for developing robust, generalizable models.
 This seems to be the case in the document classification field, where most analyses rely only on in-distribution and in-domain tests performed on RVL-CDIP.
 Our hope is that our new out of distribution data---RVL-CDIP-\textit{N} and RVL-CDIP-\textit{O}---provide researchers with a valuable resource for analyzing out-of-distribution performance on document classifiers.

 \begin{ack} We thank the University of Michigan's Undergraduate Research Opportunity Program (UROP) for supporting Gordon and Yutong.
 We also thank the University of Michigan's MRADS program for supporting Gordon.
 We thank Ann Arbor SPARK and the Michigan STEM Forward program for partial support of David.
-We thank Brian Yang for his help in early phases of data collection. \end{ack}
+We thank Brian Yang for his help in early phases of data collection, and the anonymous NeurIPS reviewers for their feedback. \end{ack}